I understand Senators McDowell and Bacik have spoken'

 That is why the Senator wants to oppose the section.
 Unless the Minister has something to add-----

-With respect, this is my concluding comment on this.
+With respect, this is my concluding comment on this issue.
 Senator Norris has put his finger on a very alarming button by talking about the capacity of an Oireachtas committee to examine and, as he says, "investigate" a court case.

 I do not see circumstances where that would be desirable or where an Oireachtas committee should second-guess the courts.
 Senator Norris expressly referred to an Oireachtas committee's ability to investigate or second-guess an issue before the courts.